zbw/zbw-digitales-archiv/rest_api/README.md

 #### Test system

 A user name and password are required to access the test system.
-These credentials must be saved in a file with filenam `user` in the form `username:password`.
+These credentials must be saved in a file with filename `user` in the form `username:password`.

 #### Productive system